ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 1.md

 - Dealing with Antenna Rules violations

+{IMAGE CREDITS - VSDIAT ; shared as part of lecture}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/9a1efcf8-2a59-4037-a5a4-c7e67ba0bed2)

+{IMAGE CREDITS - VSDIAT ; shared as part of lecture}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/3341e402-c8eb-4d8e-a602-ee5232fb0231)

+{IMAGE CREDITS - VSDIAT ; shared as part of lecture}
 ![image](https://github.com/ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/assets/163879237/287c01c9-a8bf-47af-8ff7-21094a704407)

 - Timing Analysis (STA) - Here, the input also contains a synthesized netlist along with other data.